ConceptJunkie/rpn/README.md

 Start with `rpn help` for an overview.
 To dive right in, see `rpn help examples`.
 In interactive mode, typing `help` will launch help mode.
 Then, `topics` will print out a list of help topics and `exit` will return to rpn.

-`makeRPNPrimes.py` consists of a bunch of functions for pre-calculating and caching different kinds of prime numbers that was recently pulled out of `rpn.py` (and as of version 6.4.0 isn't finished as a standalone program).

 The data files are stored in the same location as `rpn.py` in a subdirectory called `rpndata/`.
-In the Windows installer version, they are stored in the same directory as the `EXE`.

 If you really want to generate prime numbers, see my "primes" project: https://github.com/ConceptJunkie/primes I've calculated the first 10 billion prime numbers and will someday update the rpn lookup tables.

 rpn also provides a simple interface for accessing The On-Line Encyclopedia of Integer Sequences (http://oeis.org), see `rpn help special` and `rpn help oeis`.

+rpnChilada used to provide a Windows installer, but I haven't been able to do that since version 6.4.0.
+I hope to bring that back some day.

 ## Feedback, Comments, Bug Reports:

 Any feedback is welcome at [rickg@his.com](mailto:rickg@his.com).
 This was originally an exercise to learn Python, but slowly blossomed into something really useful and fun, so I wanted to share it. rpn also exposes just a few of the features of the amazing mpmath library (by Fredrik Johansson, http://mpmath.org/) which is where almost all the hard math stuff is actually done.

 **Rick Gutleber**
 [rickg@his.com](mailto:rickg@his.com)